software-patterns/workshop/scratch/benchristel.md

+## 2019-03-26: Memoir

+> When I told Tillie that six steps seemed a lot to have to
+> do before you begin, she said, "You must think of those
+> six steps not as preparation for the beginning but as the
+> beginning itself."
+>
+> —E. L. Konigsburg, _The View from Saturday_

+I suppose I should begin at what seems to me to be the
+beginning: the point where my thoughts on quality depart from the thoughts of the people I learned from.
+One nice result of beginning this way is that this chapter will read a bit like an acknowledgements section, but with more color than just a list of thank-yous.
+Another result is that you'll understand better what context I'm coming from.
+As I mentioned in the introduction, context is important when evaluating programming advice, and too often it's left out.

+Perhaps fittingly, I began my career with a code-quality-improvement job.
+I was an intern at a small startup and was tasked with cleaning up some code left behind by a contractor, code that, apparently, no one else wanted to touch.

+The code in question was JavaScript: a single file, several thousand lines longs, that drew some SVG graphs for the company's web portal.
+There were functions that went on for hundreds of lines, doing lots of complicated math to draw lines and boxes and wedges in the proper places.
+It was byzantine.
+It was impressive.
+It had no tests.

+But that didn't faze me.
+I certainly did *something* to that code, though my memories are vague and I can't say for sure that I improved it.

+My first full-time job was at Groupon, writing Ruby on Rails code for their payment-processing platform.
+It was at this job that I really appreciated test-driven development for the first time.
+I was writing tests in RSpec, and greatly enjoyed how it made the test code read almost like an English specification.
+That and test doubles.
+Armed with RSpec's facilities for stubbing and mocking methods, I could test anything!

+At my first performance review, my manager, Josh Krall, thanked me for my diligence but suggested that I should really read up on object-oriented design, starting with Sandi Metz's _Practical Object-Oriented Design in Ruby_.
+That remains, to this day, the most valuable feedback I've ever received.

+The main lesson from Sandi Metz's book that stuck with me was *don't design classes; let messages drive the design*.
+That is, think about what message you want to send and then figure out who the receiver should be.
+If there isn't a receiver that makes sense, you probably need to create a new class.

+In the best case, this advice led me to design classes with a single responsibility.
+In the worst case, it led me to put most of the methods I added on the `User` class.
+Since almost every action in the system can be conceptualized as either something a user is doing or something being done to a user, the `User` class always seems like a good choice of receiver. `User.login`. `User.send_confirmation_email`.
+`User.charge_cents(10000)`.

+Eventually, I figured out that the `User` god-object was hurting my ability to understand what the effects of calling any given method would be.
+Any method that took a reference to a `User` might be doing any of several hundred things to it.
+Understanding side effects was vitally important because I was often called on to repair issues on production servers, which usually meant poking around in an interactive Ruby prompt that loaded the application code and connected to the database.
+Thanks to the magic of Ruby, I could manually call methods to diagnose and fix the problem—but I had to be very careful not to trigger undesirable side effects like sending emails.
+The `User` class was so complicated, and so central to every operation, that it was both a booby trap and impossible to avoid.

+When I went to refactor my messy code, I discovered a
+problem: the RSpec mocks I so loved writing were pinning vast swaths of test code to the specific methods I wanted to change.
+This meant I had to rewrite a huge number of tests to change each method.
+And because I had to rip out the old tests and write new ones as I changed the code, I had very little test coverage to reassure me that my refactorings were correct.
+I began to doubt the value of the time I'd spent painstakingly writing the original tests.

+I vaguely sensed that something was wrong with the way I was testing, but I couldn't bear to add more integrated tests to our suite.
+Our continuous integration server already took half an hour to run all of them, and on top of that, it failed every few runs when a third-party server the tests were calling went down.
+Replacing all my nicely-mocked unit tests with slow integrated tests would make the build even longer and flakier.

+Toward the end of my tenure at Groupon, a coworker (I think it was Josh) sent me a link to a video of a conference talk by Gary Bernhardt, titled "Boundaries".
+It blew my mind right open.
+In it, Gary tackles the very problem I'd been struggling with when refactoring: how to test small units of code in isolation without having to change the tests and the code in lockstep.
+He basically shows that the dilemma between mock-heavy, tightly-coupled unit tests and slow, flaky integrated tests is a false choice, *as long as code with complex logic never calls code that has side effects*.
+The reason I was in a testing bind was that I had done exactly the opposite: My logic code invoked side effects all over the place, because that seemed like the most natural way to write it.

+The stuff Gary said in the talk sounded a lot like this Hexagonal Architecture thing I'd been hearing about at work.
+Josh was working on a new project that was using Hexagonal Architecture, and on a whim, I peeked at the code.
+And it was glorious.

+Every single file was like a haiku: brief, focused, and charmingly indirect.
+No method was longer than a few lines.
+The entire application was split up into these tiny islands of code that interlocked in a beautifully intricate pattern.
+I didn't really understand what any of it was doing, because it was so indirect and abstract, but it was awe-inspiring.

 ## 2019-03-21

 - Some "magic" interfaces that have side effects are dangerous.
 You can't just try them out to see how they work